Last Updated on October 29, 2020 by Anisa

 A jaunting cart, which is a type of horse-drawn carriage, may look like a nice traditional way to experience the park, but I am not sure I would try it after reading about what happened to fellow blogger Angie Away.

-We tried to not let the rain stop us from seeing the park, but we got soaked.
+Yes, there is plenty to see and do.
+We didn’t let the rain stop us from seeing the park, and had a lovely time even if we did get soaked.
 I would love to go back and do some more hiking, visit Ross Castle, and maybe even try the jaunting carts.
-Have you visited Killarney National Park?
-What were your favorite parts?

 -Anisa